Andy Anderson (baseball): Early career

 Anderson was born on November 13, 1922, on Bremerton, Washington.
 He attended Silverdale High School and after graduation, was signed by St. Louis Browns scout Jack Fournier.
 In 1941, Anderson began his professional career with the Class-D Paragould Browns of the Northeast Arkansas League.
 He batted .259 with 112 hits, 15 doubles, five triples and one home run in 114 games played.
 On defense, Anderson played 64 games at shortstop, committing 24 errors in 252 total chances.
 During the 1942 season, Anderson played with the Springfield Browns of the Class-B Illinois–Indiana–Iowa League.
 In 109 games played that season, he batted .302 with 111 hits, 19 doubles, seven triples and 14 home runs.
 In the field, Anderson played 108 games at second base, committing 37 errors in 547 total chances.
 Amongst Illinois–Indiana–Iowa League batters, Anderson was fourth in home runs, behind Ducky Detweiler with 16 home runs, Tom Jordan with 22 home runs and Pat Seerey with 33 home runs.

 World War II

 On November 28, 1942, Anderson entered service in the United States Army.
-Although out of the professional circuit, Anderson did play amateur baseball in his home state of Washington before deploying.
+Although out of the professional circuit, Anderson did play amateur baseball in his home state of Washington before deploying overseas.
 Holding the rank of Private First Class, Anderson fought in Europe during World War II.
 On November 21, 1944, Anderson was captured by German soldiers and was held as a prisoner of war at Stalag IX-B in Bad Orb, Germany.
-Anderson, whose weight had dropped from 185 lb to 125 lb, was rescued on May 4, 1945.
+Anderson, whose weight had dropped from 185 lb to 125 lb, was rescued on May 4, 1945, just a few days before the end of World War II in Europe.
 To rehabilitate, Anderson was sent to Santa Barbara, California.
 Jack Fournier, the scout who originally signed Anderson, visited him when he was in Santa Barbara and told him that when he was ready, he could resume his job in the Browns organization.